kaleigh-west/DS4002_Project2/README.md

 The project uses the **S&P 500 Dataset** from Federal Reserve Bank of St. Louis (FRED) :

-For up-to date data, go to the following website, adjust time window, and download as CSV (or use SP500.csv provided in DATA folder)
+For up-to-date data, go to the following website, adjust time window, and download as CSV (or use SP500.csv provided in DATA folder)

 https://fred.stlouisfed.org/series/SP500